SinaS24/Luxury-Watch-Analysis/README.md

 ## Initial Data Quality Checks

 Below are the key findings and improvements made:
 -	Added Transaction_ID – Assigned a unique ID to every sale.
 (The dataset originally lacked a unique transaction identifier.
-Since the same Reference number appeared in multiple rows, it was determined that for this analysis it would be best if each row represented an individual sale rather than just a unique watch model.)
+Since the same reference number appeared in multiple rows, it was determined that for this analysis it would be best if each row represented an individual sale rather than just a unique watch model.)
 -	Checked for Missing Values – Identified 1 missing Reference value and removed it.
 -	Ensured Price Is Numeric – Verified no non-numeric values exist.
 -	Standardised Categorical Values – Fixed inconsistencies in materials and complications.